 Like a lot of things, designing for inclusion is a continuous process.
 It requires that you invest in resources and minimize moments of exclusion when people interact with your product.

-Designing for everybody can seem overwhelming—that may translate to millions of users.
+Creating a universal design can seem overwhelming—that may translate to millions of users.
 Where do you start?

 What Is Inclusive Design?